Photograph of Bottlenose Dolphin

 Butterflies include Polydamas and Schaus’s Swallowtails.

 Dolphins are usually present from mid-April to mid-November with the peak time to swim with them being May to August.
-It is possible to see most of the birds at this time too although the best time is arguably late March-early April when wintering Kirtland’s Warblers are usually still present and the first Bahama Swallows have usually returned for the northern summer.
+It is possible to see most of the birds at this time too although the best time is arguably mid-March to early April when wintering Kirtland’s Warblers are usually still present and some passage migrants may already be moving through on their way north.

 Collins Field Guide: Birds of the West Indies by N Arlott.
 Harper Collins, 2010.